Symmetries in high-temperature lattice QCD with (u, d, s, c, b) optimal domain-wall quarks: Concluding remarks

 One of the key phenomenological outcomes of the hierarchical restoration of chiral symmetry is the sequential pattern of hadron dissolution as the temperature is increased successively, resulting in a hierarchy in both the dissolution of hadrons and their suppression within the quark-gluon plasma.
+This can be seen as follows.
 Theoretically, a meson with quark content $\bar{q} Q$ dissolves entirely when $\bar{q}$ and $Q$ become deconfined.
-This occurs when the screening mass of the meson exceeds that of a corresponding noninteracting theory with free quarks of the same masses of $q$ and $Q$.
+This occurs when the screening mass of the meson exceeds that of the corresponding noninteracting theory with free quarks of the same masses of $q$ and $Q$.
 It is expected that $m_{\text{scr}}^{\bar{q} Q} \ge m_{\text{scr}}^{\bar{q} Q(\text{free})} $ at a temperature $ T_d^{\bar{q} Q} \gtrsim T_{c1}^{\bar{q} Q} $, where the chiral symmetry $ SU(2)_L \times SU(2)_R \times U(1)_A $ of $ \bar{q} \Gamma Q $ has been effectively restored.
-For $N_f=2+1+1+1$ lattice QCD, this implies that the hierarchy of meson dissolution is exactly the same as that of chiral symmetry restoration (\ref{eq:Tc1_order}), specifically:

-This hierarchy predicts the gradual suppression of mesons within the quark-gluon plasma, potentially observable in relativistic heavy-ion collision experiments, such as those conducted at the LHC and RHIC.
+For $N_f=2+1+1+1$ lattice QCD, this implies that the hierarchy of meson dissolution is exactly the same as that of chiral symmetry restoration (\ref{eq:Tc1_order}), i.e., \bea T_d^{\bar{u} d} < T_d^{\bar{u} s} < T_d^{\bar{s} s} < T_d^{\bar{u} c} < T_d^{\bar{s} c} < T_d^{\bar{u} b} < T_d^{\bar{s} b} < T_d^{\bar{c} c} < T_d^{\bar{c} b} < T_d^{\bar{b} b}. \eea This hierarchy predicts the gradual suppression of mesons within the quark-gluon plasma, potentially observable in relativistic heavy-ion collision experiments, such as those conducted at the LHC and RHIC.
 This notion builds on the pioneering work \cite{Matsui:1986dk}, which proposed that the dissolution of $J/\psi$ mesons in the quark-gluon plasma would manifest as suppressed production in heavy-ion collision experiments.